learn-co-curriculum/phase-0-the-dom-modifying-elements-lab/README.md

 </div>
 ```

 There are dangers with using `innerHTML`, however.
-If you put user-derived data into the DOM using `innerHTML`, someone could do something nasty like.
+If you put user-derived data into the DOM using `innerHTML`, someone could do something nasty.
+Consider the following code:

 ```js
 content = someTextArea.value
 node.innerHTML = `Hi, ${content}!`
 ```

-We might someTextArea to contain something like a person's name that we're going to echo back out to the screen.
+We might have intended for `someTextArea` to contain something like a person's name that we're going to echo back out to the screen.

 But what if the person typing in `someTextArea` is a nasty person and submits: